Cricket World Cup: Trophy

 The ICC Cricket World Cup Trophy is presented to the winners of the World Cup.
 The current trophy was created for the 1999 championships, and was the first permanent prize in the tournament's history.
 Prior to this, different trophies were made for each World Cup.
+Before introducing the permanent ICC Cricket World Cup Trophy in 1999, individual trophies were designed and awarded for each edition of the tournament.
+For example, the Prudential Cup trophies were used for the first three editions (1975, 1979, and 1983) when Prudential plc was the sponsor.
+Similarly, subsequent tournaments used different designs until the permanent trophy was introduced.
+This shift to a permanent design was intended to establish a consistent and iconic representation of the World Cup's legacy.
 The trophy was designed and produced in London by a team of craftsmen from Garrard & Co over a period of two months.

 The current trophy is made from silver and gilt, and features a golden globe held up by three silver columns.
 The columns, shaped as stumps and bails, represent the three fundamental aspects of cricket: batting, bowling and fielding, while the globe characterises a cricket ball.
 The seam is tilted to symbolize the axial tilt of the Earth.
 It stands 60 cm high and weighs approximately 11 kg.
 The names of the previous winners are engraved on the base of the trophy, with space for a total of twenty inscriptions.
 The ICC keeps the original trophy.
 A replica differing only in the inscriptions is permanently awarded to the winning team.

 Media coverage

 The tournament is one of the world's most-viewed sporting events, and successive tournaments have generated increasing media attention as One-Day International cricket has become more established.
 The 2011 Cricket World Cup was televised in over 200 countries to over 2.2 billion viewers.
 Television rights, mainly for the 2011 and 2015 World Cup, were sold for over US$1.1 billion, and sponsorship rights were sold for a further US$500 million.
-On 13 February, the opening of the 2015 tournament was celebrated with a Google Doodle.
 The ICC claimed a total of 1.6 billion viewers for the 2019 World Cup as well as 4.6 billion views of digital video of the tournament.
 The most-watched match of the tournament was the group game between India and Pakistan, which was watched by more than 300 million people live.

 Attendance

-The 2003 Cricket World Cup matches were attended by 626,845 people, while the 2007 Cricket World Cup sold more than 672,000 tickets.
-A total attendance of 1,229,826 spectators for the 2011 Cricket World Cup.
-In 2015 Cricket World Cup total attendance was 1,016,420.
-A total attendance of 752,000 spectators was reported for the 2019 Cricket World Cup tournament.